Bitcoin Halving: What It Is and Why It Matters

 How to Buy Bitcoin on Binance.US

-While Bitcoin halving is a ways off, it’s important to find the right crypto platform on which to buy, hold, and sell all of your digital assets.
+If you're looking to participate this halving season, it’s important to find the right crypto platform on which to buy, hold, and sell all of your digital assets.

 Make sure the platform you choose secures your personal information, offers a wide selection of cryptocurrencies, has low trading fees, and provides automation for buying or selling to make it easier to execute your plan.